dozerwatch/cybersecurity_courses/pwncollege/intro_to_cybersecurity.md

 ### Linux Processes
 We are **not** allowed to manipulate hardware directly, instead we have to talk to the **OS** using `syscalls`.

-The **kernal** keeps track of the state of processes.
+The **kernel** keeps track of the state of processes.
 Processes are just **blobs of data** living in kernal memory, which is located at the bottom of memory (high address).

 `syscalls` just manipulate this kernal memory.

-The **kernal**, in some sense, is a library of code.
-A `syscall` basically redirects control flow into kernal controlled code.
+The **kernel**, in some sense, is a library of code.
+A `syscall` basically redirects control flow into kernel controlled code.

 `struct task_struct` is the blob is data managing the state of a process in kernal memory.